 Even in the post-war period the Civil Aviation Authority was either unable to watch for, or turned a blind eye to many questionable aviation activities.

-At first the owner wanted to try making his plane into a twin.
+At first, he wanted to try making his plane into a twin.
 To do so he built a new wing center section, to which he bolted the original Navion's wings.
 This four-piece

 wing followed the same general design as the North American T-6 and Douglas DC-3.
 It also increased the wheel track by five or six feet.
 Power was supplied by two